(UPDATED: November, 2023)

 Wish List: 5 Orlando golf courses I'd like to see

 1. Bella Collina Golf Club - Montverde - I'm fascinated by pre-Recession golf design, and Bella Collina, with its enormous clubhouse complex and epically bunkered course, seems like the pinnacle of that recently bygone era.
-It also receives consistently solid reviews on our site, so I need to see what the buzz is about before long.
+It used to be more open to the public, but now reportedly only offers two non-member foursomes per day.